andycroll/andycroll.com/now.md

 description: 'The current work of Andy Croll'
 ---

-Running a fortnightly Ruby techniques newsletter: One Ruby Thing.
-Restarted for 2021.
+Running a (mostly?) fortnightly Ruby techniques newsletter: One Ruby Thing.
+Restarted for 2022.

 <a href="https://onerubything.com" class="btn btn-outline-danger">Sign up</a>